dunossauro/tigre/README.md

 # Tigre  :tiger:

-Tiger is a helper to instantiate your [selenium webdriver](https://selenium.dev/documentation/en/webdriver/) at the right time.
+Tigre is a helper to instantiate your [selenium webdriver](https://selenium.dev/documentation/en/webdriver/) at the right time.

 ## Motivation